bogdan/datagrid/Readme.markdown

 # Datagrid

-Ruby library that helps you to build and repsend table like data with:
+Ruby library that helps you to build and represent table-like data with:

 * Customizable filtering
 * Columns